robertogb/GettingCleaningProject/codebook.md

 4. Adds the columns with subject and activity to the data set.
 5. Uses descriptive activity names to name the activities in the data set.
 6. Transforms the data set from a wide format (81 columns: 79 features plus subject and activity) into a long format (4 columns: subject, activity, feature and value).
-7. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+7. Creates a second, independent tidy data set with the average of each feature for each activity and each subject.

 ###Cleaning of the data
-Short, high-level description of what the cleaning script does. [link to the readme document that describes the code in greater detail]()
+Short, high-level description of what the cleaning script does. [link to the readme document that describes the code in greater detail](README.md)

 ##Description of the variables in the tiny_data.txt file
 General description of the file including: